AndersDeath/holy-theory/content/all.md

 Adhering to these practices will help you manage errors in asynchronous code more effectively and build more reliable applications.
 ### How can JavaScript codes be hidden from old browsers that do not support JavaScript?

+# How can JavaScript codes be hidden from old browsers that do not support JavaScript?

 1. **Add `<!--` before the `<script>` tag:** This starts an HTML comment, which is ignored by old browsers that do not understand JavaScript.